Yimro/micropython-iot-camera/README.md

 # micropython-iot-camera

 Motion detection security camera written in micropython, communicates over MQTT to a Mosquitto broker.
-I use the following hardware components:
+This project needs the following components:

-1. AI-Thinker ESP32-CAM running micropython
+1. AI-Thinker ESP32-CAM running micropython.
+ESP32-CAM Micropython firmware you can use: [https://github.com/shariltumin/esp32-cam-micropython-2022](https://github.com/shariltumin/esp32-cam-micropython-2022).

-2. A mosquitto MQTT broker on a Raspberry Pi.
+2. A mosquitto MQTT broker.
+This can be your own installation, e.g. on a Raspberry Pi.
 For the software, see [mosquitto.org](mosquitto.org).
+Alternatively you can use a public test server: [https://test.mosquitto.org](test.mosquitto.org).

-3. A PC or Laptop as MQTT subscriber, running a python script using the [mqtt-paho](https://pypi.org/project/paho-mqtt/) library.
+3. A MQTT subscriber, running a python script using the [mqtt-paho](https://pypi.org/project/paho-mqtt/) library.

-This is work in progress.
-I have installed a [custom micropython firmware](https://github.com/shariltumin/esp32-cam-micropython-2022) on a ESP32-CAM.
+I am using a [custom micropython firmware](https://github.com/shariltumin/esp32-cam-micropython-2022) on a ESP32-CAM.
 The ESP32-CAM is responsible for motion detection, capturing images, message & file transfer over MQTT.
 This repository contains the following directories:

 ### MQTT-Publisher-ESP32CAM-micropython
 I have installed this custom Micropython version on the ESP32-CAM: [https://github.com/shariltumin/esp32-cam-micropython-2022](https://github.com/shariltumin/esp32-cam-micropython-2022).
 The program uses this custom micropython firmware to operate the camera.
-The ESP32-CAM captures images, detects differences (movements) and sends a message to the broker on a movement above a defined percentage.
-It saves images to a SDCard and sends jpg-images via to a MQTT broker.
+The ESP32-CAM captures images in an endless loop, detects motion by comparing the last 2 images.
+If a motion is detected, it sends a MQTT text message AND tries to transfer the image via MQTT in chunks.

-Subscribers on the network can receive the messages and images.
+MQTT Subscribers receive the binary data from the publisher, putting the chunks together into image files.
 See [Subscriber][1].

+Optionally, Images are saved on a SDCard.

 1. cam.py - main program
 2. config.py - camera configuration parameters